A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Introduction

-We present an empirical validation of the effectiveness of our BNP approach, both on synthetic and real data.
-It is natural for us to focus on applications to genetic data, with the weights $T_{i}$'s being interpreted as the ages of the alleles $X_{i}$'s.
-Modeling the interplay between the alleles' composition of a genetic population and the age of alleles dates back to the 1970s and the 1980s, and nowadays the genealogical structure of alleles is well recognized as a fundamental aspect in many inferential (decision) processes of population genetics.
-In particular, studying genetic variation while incorporating the information on the variants' age allows to enhance the investigation of several problems, such as analyzing and comparing populations structure, detecting which samples are related, studying demographic history, and learning about genetic susceptibility to disease \citep{Mat(14)}.
+We present an empirical validation of the effectiveness of our BNP approach, both on synthetic data and real data.
+It is natural to focus on applications to genetic data, for which the weights $T_{i}$'s have an interpretation as the ages of the alleles $X_{i}$'s.
+The problem of modeling the interplay between the alleles' composition of a genetic population and the age of alleles dates back to the 1970s and the 1980s, and nowadays the genealogical structure of alleles is well recognized as a fundamental aspect in many inferential (decision) processes in the field of population genetics.
+In particular, investigating genetic variation while incorporating the information on the variants' age enhances the investigation of several problems, such as analyzing and comparing populations structure, detecting which samples are related, studying demographic history, and learning about genetic susceptibility to disease \citep{Mat(14)}.
 For example, it enables researchers to use variants' age distribution to compare populations, to differentiate age distributions in pathogenic and benign variants, and to learn about genealogical history \citep{Alb(20)}.
-Here, we apply our BNP methodology to the problem of estimating the frequency of the oldest allele, using genetic variation data from the 1000 Genomes Project \citep{1000(15)} and variants' age estimates from the Human Genome Dating Project \citep{Alb(20)}.
+Here, we apply our BNP methodology to the problem of estimating the frequency of the oldest allele, using genetic variation data from the 1000 Genomes Project \citep{10002015global} and variants' age estimates from the Human Genome Dating Project \citep{Alb(20)}.
+Thanks to our posterior estimator, we can not only answer inferential questions on the frequency of the oldest allele in an observed sample, but also make predictions by analyzing an enlarged sample.
+By studying the trajectory of this frequency as a function of the enlarged sample size, we can enhance our understanding of the population distribution, thereby addressing the investigation of the aforementioned issues more effectively.